camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 The task returns a list of emails in JSON format.
 Each email object contains the following information:

 - `messageId`: A unique identifier for the email message.
-- `fromAddress`: the email addresses of the sender.
+- `fromAddress`: The email addresses of the sender.
 - `subject`: The subject line of the email.
 - `size`: The size of the email (in bytes).